ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 originally developed for the in-house testing of Microsoft Open Specifications.

-Microsoft Open Specifications were written using the normative language defined in [RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453), and from which statements are extracted as protocol requirements to be
+Microsoft Open Specifications are written using the normative language defined in [RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453), and from which statements are extracted as protocol requirements to be